PaddlePaddle/PaddleX/docs/other_devices_support/how_to_contribute_device.en.md

 ### 2.1.5 Update Predictor Creation Logic

-PaddleX's inference capability is provided based on the Paddle Inference Predictor.
-When creating a Predictor, you need to select different device based on device information and create passes.
-The relevant code is located in the `_create` function in [PaddleX Predictor Creation](../../paddlex/inference/models/common/static_infer.py).
+PaddleX's Paddle inference path is implemented by the `paddle_static` engine.
+When creating a Predictor, PaddleX selects the target device and configures passes according to device information.
+The relevant logic is in `_create` of [PaddleX PaddleStaticRunner](../../paddlex/inference/models/common/runner/paddle_static_runner.py).

 ### 2.1.6 High-Performance Inference Support